fynbosmoney/gnap-spc-extension/draft-ozdemir-gnap-spc-extension.md

 }
 ~~~

-# Serving Credentials {#serve-credentials}
+## Serving Credentials {#serve-credentials}

-In response to a client instance’s grant request, if the AS determines that it has a registered SPC credential of the end user, the AS responds with an `spc` field in the `interact` object.
-This field contains an object with the following properties.
+In response to a client instance’s grant request, if the AS determines that it has a registered SPC credential of the end user, the AS responds with an `spc` field in the `interact` object:

+`spc` (object):
+: An object containing parameters required for performing secure payment confirmation on the end user's device.
+REQUIRED if the AS is allowing SPC interaction for this request.

+This object contains the following properties:

 `credential_ids` (array of strings):
-: Each credential MUST be base64url encoded. **REQUIRED**
+: A list of identifiers of credentials that could potentially be used to respond to this interaction mode.
+Each credential identifier MUST be base64url encoded with no padding.
+REQUIRED.

 `challenge` (string):
 : A random challenge that the relying party generates on the server side to prevent replay attacks.
-The challenge MUST be base64url encoded. **REQUIRED**.
+The challenge MUST be base64url encoded with no padding.
+REQUIRED.

 A non-normative example of a grant request continue response that uses SPC as its interaction method is below.